-The Zoning Board of Adjustment shall grant such a special exception upon a finding that the applicant has demonstrated the following:
+Accessory dwelling units (ADU) shall be permitted in the Residential/Agricultural district by special exception granted by the Zoning Board of Adjustment and shall remain with the property.
+In addition to meeting the criteria for a special exception, the accessory dwelling unit shall meet or adhere to the following:

-- 2002.01 Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit or accessory building. - 2002.02 In granting a special exception, the Board of Adjustment must find that the secondary unit is developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - Any necessary additional entrances or exits shall be located to the side or rear of the building whenever possible. - 2002.07 An Accessory Dwelling Unit shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size. - 2002.08 Section Left Blanc. - 2002.09 Attached or detached accessory dwelling units shall have two (2) means of egress, other than a window, shown on a plan that shall be submitted and approved by the Fire Department and the Building Inspector prior to filing an application for special exception with the Zoning Board of Adjustment. - The gross living area of an accessory dwelling unit shall not be less than 350 square feet and not greater than 1,000 square feet. - The above grade gross living area of the principal dwelling shall not be reduced to less than 1200 square feet. - A building permit for an accessory dwelling unit must be approved and issued prior to the construction.
-An attached accessory dwelling unit shall have an interconnected fire alarm system. - 2002.15 The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application.

-- 2002.17 The driveway shall be designed to appear as a driveway of a single family residence, and no new curb cut from the street shall be constructed.
-Adequate off-street parking shall be provided to support the vehicles of the primary and accessory units. - 2002.18 The existing, replacement or proposed septic system must be certified by a licensed septic designer or engineer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485-A:38 and the Town of Brookline septic regulations.
+- Accessory dwelling units shall be within or attached to a principal single-family dwelling unit or accessory building.
+The accessory dwelling unit shall be connected to the containing or attached structure by a door in an interior common wall.
+Any exterior entrances or exits shall be located to the side or rear of the building. - One of the two dwelling units shall be the primary residence and legal domicile of the property owner. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - The gross living area of an accessory dwelling unit shall not be less than 350 square feet and not greater than 1,000 square feet and shall contain no more than two bedrooms. - 2002.05 The creation of the accessory dwelling unit shall not reduce the floor area of the principal dwelling to less than that of the accessory dwelling unit. - A building permit for an accessory dwelling unit shall be approved and issued prior to the start of any construction.
+The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application. - 2002.07 The accessory dwelling unit shall have a fire alarm system that is interconnected with the rest of the principal dwelling unit and any applicable accessory building in such a manner that the activation of one alarm will activate all of the alarms in the principal dwelling unit and any applicable accessory building. - 2002.08 The driveway shall be designed to appear as a driveway of a single-family residence, and no new curb cut from the street shall be constructed. - 2002.09 The existing, replacement or proposed septic system shall be certified by a licensed septic designer or engineer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485-A:38 and the Town of Brookline septic regulations.